nunchistudio/helix/documentation/index.md

 helix was developed with the following use cases in mind:

 - Consistent and high-performance (micro) services;
-- Effortless end-to-end observability and event tracking across services.
+- Effortless end-to-end observability and event propagation across services.

 ## Goals